cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 1. Set up linking as described in the [linking tutorial](linking.md).

 2. Set [`dataDirs`](../basics/options.md#datadirs) and [`maxDataDepth`](../basics/options.md#maxdatadepth)
-    to inform `cross-seed` on where to generating searchees.
-Here are examples of some common structures and their optimal configuration.
+    to inform `cross-seed` on where to generate searchees.
+Here are some examples of common structures and their optimal configuration.
 If multiple apply, set `maxDataDepth` to the highest value.

 ```